center-for-threat-informed-defense/summiting-the-pyramid/docs/analytic-design/buildingdetections.rst

 additional evidence where necessary.

 See :ref:`Using Context to Determine Intent
-<using-context-to-determine-intent>` for guidance on incorporating contextual
+<Context>` for guidance on incorporating contextual
 evidence.